What is CTV?

 Three strategic implications from the current competitive picture:

-The merger means the two anchor platforms for India CTV advertising are now owned by one entity.
-This reduces competitive pricing tension and increases the merged entity's negotiating leverage with advertisers.
-Expect a continued push toward direct deals and package buys that bundle JioCinema and Hotstar inventory.
-Advertisers who rely heavily on these two platforms for CTV reach have limited alternatives — which reinforces the case for including YouTube CTV as a complementary programmatic layer.
+The merger means India's two largest CTV platforms are now a single entity.
+This eliminates competitive pricing tension between them and concentrates leverage with one media owner.
+Expect direct deals and package buys across JioHotstar's unified inventory.
+Advertisers who rely heavily on JioHotstar for CTV reach have limited alternatives — which reinforces the case for including YouTube CTV as a complementary programmatic layer.

 2. Sport is the premium CTV category